Admin

 Cardiff's history as a popular spot for surfers has added to the charm that continues today, and a quick drive through town will show you why.

-There are occasional surfing contests in Cardiff that, in addition to surfing, offer a number of vendors and plenty of entertainment - one recent event attracted 20,000 visitors.
+There are occasional surfing contests in Cardiff that, in addition to surfing, offer a number of vendors and plenty of entertainment - one event attracted 20,000 visitors.

 If you spend any time in town, you will see lots of surfboards heading down the hill under arms, on bikes, in the backs of trucks and running across the coast highway to the beach.
 There are a number of surfing related shops and eateries, too.